-- you want to add more than two dimensions per row.
-The standard report allows you to use only two dimensions, while custom reports can have 5 dimensions.
+- you want to add more than 2 dimensions per row.
+The standard report allows you to use only 2 dimensions, while custom reports can have 5 dimensions.

 1. Find Custom Dimensions in a Standard Report

-First off, you’ll need to log in to your Google Analytics account, and select the website you’d like to find your Custom Dimensions report in.
+First off, you’ll need to log into your Google Analytics account and select the website you’d like to find your Custom Dimensions report for.

 For the sake of this example, let’s add a custom dimension as a secondary dimension to your All Pages report.

-In the left panel, choose Behavior » Site Content » All Pages.
+In the left-hand panel, choose Behavior » Site Content » All Pages.
 Now you’ll see a standard All Pages report in Google Analytics.

 You can find a button labeled Secondary dimension just above the table.
 Click on it and choose your preferred custom dimension by clicking on the Custom Dimensions dropdown menu.

 The report will look like this.
-See the below screenshot.
+See the screenshot below.

-The same way, you can add a custom dimension as a secondary dimension to any other standard report.
+Using this same method, you can add a custom dimension as a secondary dimension to any other standard report.

 2. Create a Custom Report for Custom Dimensions

-Log in to your Google Analytics account, and select the website you’d like to find your Custom Dimension reports in.
+Log into your Google Analytics account and select the website you’d like to find your Custom Dimension reports for.